 1) Do research and sign up for a free Disney World Planning DVD

 Disney World is massive, and it can be daunting even for Disney World veterans to consider all the options and figure out what to do on their next vacation.
 Doing research on sites like Guide2WDW is vital, as you can find out about the latest attractions, best tips, and find out about seasonal events.
 (Shameless plug: Be sure to follow us on Facebook and Twitter to stay up to date with the latest from us).
 This will help you determine your must do rides, restaurants, and other activities for your Disney World trip.
 There are a lot of other great Disney World sites to check out as well.

 Another fun way to get excited about your upcoming Disney World trip is to sign up for the free Disney World Vacation Planning DVD.
 It includes segments on all four parks, plus the resorts, water parks, and Disney Springs.
 Watching the new DVD has become a sort of hype ritual for my family.
 Click the graphic below to sign up for your free DVD.

-Click the graphic above to sign up for your free official Disney World Planning DVD from Disney.
+Click the graphic above to sign up for your free official Disney World Planning DVD or Video from Disney.

 2) Check deals for hotels, tickets, vacation packages, and more.